mozilla/anodejsholidayseason/fantastic-front-end-performance-2.md

 Read on to learn more about etagify: how it works, when to use it, when not to use it, and how to measure your results.

+(Need a refresher on ETags and HTTP caching?
+We've put together a [cheat sheet](https://gist.github.com/6a68/4971859) to get you back up to speed.)

 ## How etagify works

 By focusing on a single, concrete use case, etagify gets the job done in just a hundred lines of code (including documentation).
-Let's take a look at the fifteen lines that cover the basics, leaving out ```Vary``` header handling edge cases.
+Let's take a look at the fifteen lines that cover the basics, leaving out Vary header handling edge cases.

 There are two parts to consider: hashing outgoing responses & caching the hashes; checking the cache against incoming conditional GETs.